NikitaPletnev/GameList/gamelist/README.md

 (login page and main page with content, all filters and sorting),

 snapshot tests were added, server and API configuration was made.

+## To login Use

+Login: player1
+Password: player1

+or

+Login: player2
+Password: player2